-Bro.
-Harvey is a Past Grand Junior Overseer (P.G.J.O.) in the Grand Lodge of Mark Master Masons, a Past Provincial Grand Senior Warden (P.Pr.G.S.W.) in the Mark Province of London and a holder of Royal Ark Mariner Grand Rank (R.A.M.G.R.) in the Ancient and Honourable Fraternity of Royal Ark Mariner.
+Tony is a Past Grand Junior Overseer (P.G.J.O.)
+(2019) in the Grand Lodge of Mark Master Masons, a Past Provincial Grand Senior Warden (P.Pr.G.S.W.)
+(2019) in the Mark Province of London, a Past Provincial Grand Secretary (P.Pr.G.Sec.)
+(2015) in the Mark Province of Derbyshire and a holder of Royal Ark Mariner Grand Rank (R.A.M.G.R.)
+(2011) in the Ancient and Honourable Fraternity of Royal Ark Mariner.

 He is currently Derbyshire Mark Province’s Provincial Membership Officer and Secretary of The Mark Provincial Grand Secretaries Lodge No. 1641.

-Bro.
-Harvey was a council member of the Royal Masonic Trust for Girls and Boys (RMTGB) until it became part of the new Masonic Charitable Foundation (MCF) in 2016.
-At that point Bro.
-Harvey was appointed as one of the MCF’s first directors and trustees, a post he still holds.
+Tony was a Council Member of the Royal Masonic Trust for Girls and Boys (RMTGB) until it became part of the new Masonic Charitable Foundation (MCF) in 2016.
+At that point he was appointed as one of the MCF’s first directors and trustees, a post he still holds.

-In 2015 Bro.
-Harvey conceived and proposed to UGLE the idea of the Members’ Pathway, a toolkit for Lodges to attract, introduce and retain new members.
+In 2015 Tony conceived and proposed to UGLE the idea of the Members’ Pathway, a toolkit for Lodges to attract, introduce and retain new members.
 Between 2015 and 2020 he was its primary author and editor.
 The scheme has been rolled-out to all Provinces under UGLE and has had a positive impact on the membership of those Lodges that use it.
-It has been described by UGLE’s Pro Grand Master as a “game changer” and by one of Freemasonry’s major social media influencers as “one of the greatest innovations in Freemasonry in the last 100 years”.
-Bro.
-Harvey also spent a year as the content manager for UGLE’s Solomon project until stepping down when the workload required someone who could give it their sole attention.
+In June 2019, UGLE’s Pro Grand Master described the Members’ Pathway as a “game changer for many of our Lodges” and in February 2020 one of Freemasonry’s major social media influencers called it “one of the greatest innovations to Freemasonry in the last 100 years”.
+Tony also spent a year as the content manager for UGLE’s Solomon project until stepping down when the workload required someone who could give it their sole attention.

-In addition to holding the prestigious Prestonian Lectureship in 2012, the only lecture sponsored by UGLE and the oldest Masonic lectureship in the world, Bro.
-Harvey has been been appointed as:
+In addition to holding the prestigious Prestonian Lectureship in 2012, the only lecture sponsored by UGLE and the oldest Masonic lectureship in the world, Tony has been been appointed as: